M5ez/M5ez/examples/OTA_https/README.md

 * As you can see the script tells you two things.
 First it will tell you what the "real" URL is.
 That is: what site and path does the first URL evetually redirect to.
 That is the URL you will want to use in your code, and that is the domain you want the root certificate for.

 * It will also have saved a `.h` include file named after the domain (with dots replaced by underscores) that holds the root certificate in a format ready to be used by our code.
-Including that anywhere in your code will be replaced by a definition of a `const char *` variable called `root_cert` that can be passed to `ez.update`.
+Including that anywhere in your code will be replaced by a definition of a `const char *` variable called `root_cert` that can be passed to `ez.wifi.update`.
 Here's what that file looks like:

 ```
 your_prompt$ cat raw_githubusercontent_com.h